Parking and Traffic Regulations

 Section 501 MOVING VIOLATIONS: Persons issued citations for moving violations within the confines of Shippensburg University will be brought before a district magistrate under the provisions of the Pennsylvania Vehicle Code as amended.

-Section 502 PAYMENT OF FINES: Payment of parking fines or penalties may be made to the University Police Department twenty-four (24) hours daily, mailed, or placed in red fine boxes.
+Section 502 PAYMENT OF FINES: Payment of parking fines or penalties may be made to the University Police Department twenty-four (24) hours daily, mailed, placed in red fine boxes or paid online.
 Fines or penalties must be paid within five (5) days from date of issue.
 Payment of fines for moving violations will be paid to the district magistrate.

-Section 504 APPEALS: Operators and/or owners of vehicles issued citations for violations of these regulations may appeal the citation in writing within 120 hours (five days) after the violation to the Director of Public Safety.
-Appeals not resolved by the Director of Public Safety may be forwarded to the University Parking and Appeals Committee at the request of the violater.
+Section 504 APPEALS: Operators and/or owners of vehicles issued tickets for violations of these regulations may appeal the ticket in writing on a form provided by the police department within 120 hours (five days) after the violation to the Director of Public Safety.
+Appeals not resolved by the Director of Public Safety may be forwarded to the University Parking and Appeals Committee at the request of the violator.
 Decisions of the appeals committee will be final.
 The fine must be paid in advance when an appeal is requested.
 If the appeal is upheld, the fine money will be returned.

 NOTIFICATION WILL BE SENT TO EACH APPLICANT OF THE ACTION TAKEN BY THE COMMITTEE.